Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 Protein for muscle and strength

-For strength/power athletes the recommended intake is 1.6-1.8g/kg.1 For those competing in weight categorised strength sports (weightlifting and powerlifting etc.), a slightly higher intake of 2g/kg/d may even suit you better as a high protein intake will limit excess calories to its effect on satiety.
-2g/kg/d may allow you train and recover properly whilst simultaneously preventing unwanted weight gain due to any excess calories.
+For strength and power athletes the recommended intake is 1.6–1.8g/kg.1 For those competing in weight-categorised strength sports (weightlifting and powerlifting, etc.), a slightly higher intake of 2g/kg/d may even suit you better, as a high protein intake will limit excess calories through its effect on satiety.
+2g/kg/d may allow you to train and recover properly whilst simultaneously preventing unwanted weight gain due to any excess calories.

 Protein for weight loss